patgra1410/eten-fork/README.md

 put your soundeffects in soundeffects/

 ##### Putting effects on sound with /play
-in order to use this feature you have to install [SoX](http://sox.sourceforge.net/) and put it in your PATH
+in order to use this feature you have to install [SoX](http://sox.sourceforge.net/) and put it in your PATH.
+You can customize your effects in `data/effects.json`.